gerlichlab/hicognition/documentation/hugo-site/content/widgets/2d_feature_embedding.md

 ## Visualization

-The distribution of the genomic regions with regards to a 2D-feature is visualized as a 2D-histogram, with the density of points being displayed using a colormap.
-This widget defines a tooltip that, when hovered over the points, will display a cluster thumbnail that represents the average image within that cluster.
+The distribution of the genomic regions regarding a 2D feature is visualized as a 2D-histogram, with the density of points being displayed using a colormap.
+This widget defines a tooltip that will display a cluster thumbnail that represents the average image within that cluster when hovered over the points.

 ![2d embedding tooltip](/docs/2d_feature_embedding_tooltip.png)